postalsys/mailauth/man/man.md

     Print application version

 -   `--client-ip`, `-i <ip>`
     Client IP used for SPF checks.
-If not set then parsed from latest Received header. (`report`, `seal`)
+If not set then parsed from the latest Received header. (`report`, `seal`)

 -   `--mta`, `-m <hostname>`
     Hostname of this machine, used in the Authentication-Results header. (`report`, `seal`)